 Right now we know of a few next-generation iPhone candidates in testing.
 These prototype phones are floating around Apple HQ in thick, locked shells in order to disguise the exterior design to “undisclosed” employees.
 We know of two next-generation iPhones in testing with a larger display: the iPhone 5,1 and iPhone 5,2.
 These phones are in the PreEVT stage of development and are codenamed N41AP (5,1) and N42AP (5,2).
 Because Apple reserves certain models for internal-only usage (such as the N96 phone we previously reported on), we’re not sure which of the two devices will make its way into the world later this year.

 A Tall iPhone 5 Concept DesignOver the weekend, Italian studio from Ciccarese Design posted a concept design that shows us what a 4-inch display iPhone 5 might look like.
 Their mocks are very close to the existing iPhone 4S.
 Modification include a thinner case, a modified dock connector, and a sliver wrapped backing.
 You can view the rest of their Tall Boy designs on the Ciccarese blog.

-Verizon just announced that they will not honor unlimited data plans for customers who are moving to new LTE iPhones, which are expected to arrive from Apple later this year.
+Verizon to kill unlimited data plan for LTE iPhone 5Verizon just announced that they will not honor unlimited data plans for customers who are moving to new LTE iPhones, which are expected to arrive from Apple later this year.
 Users who have been grandfathered into unlimited data plans and want to upgrade on Verizon to the iPhone 5 LTE, will have to kill their unlimited internet transfer privileges.
 Fran Shammo who is the EVP and CFO of Verizon made the statement today: “LTE is our anchor point for data share, so as you come through an upgrade cycle and you upgrade in the future, you will have to go onto the data share plan, moving away from the unlimited world”, as reported by The Verge.
 What do you think about this upcoming change?
 Will you re-consider buying a Verizon iPhone?

 Reaffirmed: New iPhone 5 will have a larger displayToday there was a report from Apple’s manufacturers which confirms the iPhone 5 will have a larger screen.
 According to the story from the WSJ, Apple has placed an order for larger screen displays from its Asian suppliers (Display Inc, Sharp, and LG).
 The existing iPhone 4S screen is measured at 3.5″ while the new iPhone will use a screen that is at least 4″ measured diagonally.
 Production of the new iPhone is set to begin in June with a release sometime in the Fall of 2012.
 The iPhone has had a 3.5 inch screen since its debut in 2007, unlike the competition such as the newly released Samsung Galaxy S III which sports a large 4.8″ display, a 1/2 inch larger than Samsung’s previous phone.
 Here is a screenshot of what the current iPhone 4S screen compares with the massive 4.8″ screen of the Galaxy S III.

 iPhone 5 Liquid Metal Concept DesignA new concept model for the new 6th Generation iPhone 5 has been created by designer Antoine Brieux of NAK Studio.
 His next-gen iPhone dubbed iPhone 5 LM shows off the LiquidMetal alloy sleekness of the frame, along with a touch sensitive home button, a 4.5″ screen, and a quad-core A6 chip.
 Check out all of his design renderings on the NAK Studio website.

 Projected iPhone 5 Release Date DelaysThis estimate is based on the assumption that a new 28-nm chip manufactured by Qualcomm is used in the iPhone 5.
 Based on a report from the Qualcomm company, they are experiencing overwhelming demand for this chip and are running out of supplies.
 Therefore, analysts who believe the new iPhone relies on this new 28-nm chip, expect the release of the new iPhone 5 to be moved back from the original June/July launch date to sometime in the September/October timeframe.
 Basically we’re talking Q3 instead of Q2 of 2012.
 Here’s the quote form Qualcomm regarding the shortage based on a report from AnandTech:

+At this stage we cannot secure enough supply to meet the increasing demand we are experiencing,” Chief Executive Paul Jacobs told analysts on a conference call, adding that the issue would limit revenue growth this year.
 Demand went so far ahead of availability that we’ve decided to start spending more money to get more supply as soon as possible,” he told Reuters.
 “Any time we can’t make a customer totally happy I’m going to worry.
 You don’t want to give a customer a reason to go elsewhere.

 iPhone Plus conceptAnother iPhone 5 concept design from Antonio De Rosa, this time he calls it the iPhone Plus which sports a slick liquid-metal thermoformed case and 4.3″ Retina Display with In-Cell technology.
 The new iPhone also has a slimmer thinner profile which would also require a new dock connector.
 The phone even includes a Projector to beam photos and videos to surfaces, a 10 Megapixel Rear Camera with 1080p Full HD video at 30 FPS, a Rear motion sensor, and a Fully Capacitive Home Button.

 iPhone SJ conceptA new iPhone 5 concept model from Italian designer Antonio De Rosa was released recently, which he calls iPhone SJ.
 His design includes a 4.3″ complete gorilla glass capacitative screen on a polycarbonate lightweight body.
 Technical features are a quad core CPU, and a rear motion sensor, and a 10 Megapixel rear camera.

 iPhone Concept from Fuse ChickenHere are some iPhone 5 concepts designed by Fuse Chicken that portray a thinner shell casing on the device and a more rectangular home button.
 You can checkout all the specs used in these renderings including a 10 Megapixel rear camera on the FuseChicken website.
 The website also shows off the use of the Kickstarter project for an iPhone charger/stand called the Une Bobine.